-If a payment is accepted, the gateway triggers a ‘success pathway’ to deliver the order to the customer.
-The merchant account deducts money from the customer, and credits it to your account.
-All of this information also gets stored within WooCommerce, where you can access and manage your customers’ orders whenever you like.
+If payment is accepted, the gateway triggers a “success pathway” to deliver the order to the customer.
+The merchant account deducts funds from the customer and credits it to your account.
+All of this information is also stored within WooCommerce, where you can access and manage your customers’ orders whenever you like.

 However, if payment is declined, the gateway notifies the customer that their order didn’t go through, and does not let them complete the process.

-The best way to set this up is by using a dedicated credit card plugin.
+The best way to set up this payment method is by using a dedicated credit card plugin.
 There are a number of elements to consider when choosing a suitable solution, such as:

 - Reliability.
 Not all plugins are backed by a reliable company or developer.
 That means your choice here is important.
 Fortunately, WooCommerce lists trusted plugin developers on its site.

 - Flexible options.
 For small stores, you likely won’t need many options.
 However, you should always check to see if your desired features are supported by the payment system.
 For example, not all merchant accounts support recurring payments or subscriptions.

 - Cost.
 To ascertain whether a solution is financially viable, calculate the total monthly, annual, and one-time fees incurred.
 Of course, the cost should not outweigh the amount of income you expect to receive.

 To elaborate on that last factor, each payment gateway will have different fees attached, possibly alongside a cost for the plugins themselves.
 Next up, we’ll take a look at four different payment gateways and how they connect to WooCommerce, so you can get a sense of what’s available and how much it will cost.